How to Save on Rising Winter Heating Bills

 For more low-cost ways to reduce heating bills, CNET recommends “opening your window shades, curtains or blinds to let the sun in during the day, as that will put less stress on your furnace,” and using “portable, efficient space heaters” which “can mean turning down the overall temperature but keeping the room you're in warm.”
 Remember to unplug electronics, especially space heaters, and turn off lights when not in use.

 Whether the winter season is nearing its end or far from over where you live, these tips can help you conserve energy for seasons to come, and benefit your wallet and the environment.

-1 Compared to a hold of 72°F/22°C. Annual savings vary based on energy use.
+1 Compared to a hold of 72°F/22°C. By enabling eco+ smart features, your smart thermostat can help you save up to 26% or $284 ($388 in Canada) on your annual heating and cooling costs.
+Annual savings vary based on energy use.